carbon-language/carbon-lang/docs/design/interoperability/README.md

 ### Name mapping

+C/C++ names are mapped into the `Cpp` Carbon package.
+C++ namespaces work the same fundamental way as Carbon namespaces within the `Cpp` package name.
+Dotted names are used when referencing these names from Carbon code, e.g., `std::exit` becomes `Cpp.std.exit`.

+C++ incomplete types will be mirrored into Carbon's incomplete type behavior.
+Users wanting to avoid differences in incomplete type behaviors should fully define the C++ types using repeated imports.

+Carbon names which are mapped into C++ will use a top-level namespace of `Carbon`, with the package name and namespaces represented as namespaces below that.
+For example, the `Widget` Carbon package with a namespace `Foo` would become `::Carbon::Widget::Foo` in C++.

 For more details, see [name mapping](name_mapping.md).

 ### Type mapping

+Carbon and C++ (as well as the C subset of C++) will have a number of types with direct mappings between the languages.
+The existence of these mappings allow switching from one type to another across any interface boundary between the languages.
+However, this only works across the interface boundary to avoid any aliasing or other concerns.
+Transitioning in or out of Carbon code is what provides special permission for these type aliases to be used.

+Also note that the behavior of these types will not always be identical between the languages.
+It is only the values that transparently map from one to the other.
+Mapping operations is significantly different. e.g., Carbon may have `Float32` match the C++ `float` storage while making subtle changes to arithmetic and/or comparison behaviors.
+We will prioritize reflecting the intent of type choices.

+Last but not least, in some cases, there are multiple C or C++ types that can map to a single Carbon type.
+This is generally "fine" but may impose important constraints around overload resolution and other C++ features that would otherwise "just work" due to these mappings.

 For more details, see [type mapping](type_mapping.md).

 ### Functions and overload sets

+Mapping non-overloaded functions between Carbon and C++ is trivial - if the names are made available, they can be called.
+Because Carbon may use a different calling convention, it would need to either emit custom C++ annotations to coerce calls to use its calling convention directly, or emit wrapper calls that map in source code between the two.
+Even the latter is likely to be easily optimized away.
+The real difficulty is in mapping the types used on the function call, which we described in detail above.

+However, both Carbon and C++ support function overloading.
+This is a much more complex surface to translate between languages.
+Carbon's overloading is designed to be largely compatible with C++ so that this can be done reasonably well, but it isn't expected to be precisely identical.
+Carbon formalizes the idea of overload resolution into pattern matching.
+C++ already works in an extremely similar way although without the formalization.

 For more details, see
 [functions and overload sets](functions_and_overload_sets.md).

 ### Other syntax

+Beyond the above in-depth discussions, a few key syntax details to be aware of
+are:

+- C typedefs are generally mapped to Carbon aliases.
+- C/C++ macros that are defined as constants will be imported as constants.
+  Otherwise, macros will be unavailable in Carbon.

 For more details, see [other syntax](other_syntax.md).